RoastedGreenTeaaa/scripts-angiogenesis/README.md

 ## Code Usage <br>
-This is a collection of customized scripts (Wolfram Mathematica 13.1 and Fortran 90) used for analysis of cell motility in our manuscript.
+This is a collection of customized scripts (Wolfram Mathematica 13.1 and Fortran 90) used for analysis of cell motility in [Tonami et al., 2023](https://www.sciencedirect.com/science/article/pii/S2589004223011288).
 Please kindly cite our paper if you used them in your work.
 <br>
 | Figures  | Scripts used |
 | :--- | ------------- |